... DMM 2024 image2 - from Andrew

 Set in the heart of Edinburgh’s city centre, the college is historic and elegant, with stunning architecture and medical symbolism weaved throughout.

-Drinks will be served in the New Library, followed by a seated meal in the magnificent Victorian Grand Hall.
+A seated meal will be served in the magnificent Victorian Grand Hall.

 Key dates